-Here’s where our Cookie Solution comes in very handy: it allows you to display a fully customizable cookie banner, collect cookie consent, implement prior blocking and more.
+Here’s where our Privacy Controls and Cookie Solution comes in very handy: it allows you to display a fully customizable cookie banner, collect cookie consent, implement prior blocking and more.
 It’s easy to run, fast and free up to 25k pageviews/month.

-To install the Cookie Solution you’ll need to edit the HEAD of your site, a Wix premium feature available only on their paid plan.
+To install the Privacy Controls and Cookie Solution you’ll need to edit the HEAD of your site, a Wix premium feature available only on their paid plan.

-HEADtag of your pages (learn more about embedding custom code on Wix) and you’re done!
+HEAD tag of your pages as the first element (learn more about embedding custom code on Wix) and you’re done!

 Few categories of cookies are exempt from the consent requirement.
 Therefore, you’ll need to block scripts from running until you get valid user consent.